mlosada323/Microbiome-Data-Analysis-in-R/Demonstrations/Demonstration_6/Dem6.md

 abund_table<-t(abund_table)

 # normalize the abundance table using the function decostand() and calculate the Bray-Curtis dissimilarities
+# "normalize" applies Euclidean norm (i.e., the square root of the sum of squares of the row values)
 abund_table_norm <- decostand(abund_table, "normalize")
 bc_dist<- vegdist(abund_table_norm , method = "bray")